 A tremendous amount is at stake in performance reviews.
 First, an employee’s career progress, and self-confidence are challenged.
 A poorly done review can sour anyone’s morale quickly.
 Second, an appraisal sets the tone for an employee’s experience, and performance for the coming year.
 Third, your success as a leader is influenced.
 Similarly, consider how high employee disengagement is in so many places.
 What does that tell us?

-Here are the thirteen mistakes bosses make in a performance appraisal process.
+Here are the eleven mistakes bosses make in a performance appraisal process.
 And, how to fix them.

 - Annual or six month review: Instead, meet monthly with employees one on one.
 Discuss goals, plans, strengths, and progress.
 Keep it casual, as a performance discussion not an evaluation.
 In addition, engage employees in informal coaching at regular opportunities.
 Companies like GAP, GE and Adobe are already getting this done.
 This adds to a more trusting relationship because it is done in “real time.”
 Consequently, a company’s yearly or six month formal review will be easier to do.
 Furthermore, you and the employee will be on the same page.

 - The recency effect: If you don’t do regular performance discussions this will kick in.
 Unless, of course, you have a photographic memory.